benoittgt/understand_ruby_memory/README.md

 # Understand ruby memory usage 🤔

-I initially made this blog post to add questions I have about ruby memory.
+I initially made this blog post to add questions I have about ruby memory (in MRI).
 I don't have any CS degree, never did some C, understanding how ruby use memory is not an easy path.
 I'm passionate about this subject.

 I will add more questions in the future using pull requests so feel free to watch the repo.